mortendahl/mortendahl.github.io/_drafts/secret-sharing-part3.md

     # filter missing shares
     points_values = [ (p,v) for p,v in zip(POINTS, shares) if v is not None ]

-    # decode polynomial from remaining shares
+    # decode remaining faulty
     points, values = zip(*points_values)
-    polynomial = gao_decoding(points, values, MAX_DEGREE, MAX_MANIPULATED)
+    polynomial, error_locator = gao_decoding(points, values, R, MAX_MANIPULATED)

-    # check whether recovery was successful under constraints
+    # check if recovery was possible
     if polynomial is None:
         # there were more errors than assumed by `MAX_ERRORS`
         raise Exception("Too many errors, cannot reconstruct")
     else:
         # recover secret
         secret = poly_eval(polynomial, 0)

-        # find indices of faulty shares
+        # find roots of error locator polynomial
+        error_indices = [ i
-        corrected_shares = [ poly_eval(polynomial, p) for p in POINTS ]
+            for i,v in enumerate( poly_eval(error_locator, p) for p in POINTS ) if v == 0
-        error_indices = [
-            i for i,(s,cs) in enumerate(zip(shares, corrected_shares))
-            if s is not None and s != cs
         ]

         return secret, error_indices
 ```

 Having the error indices may be useful for instance as a deterrent: since we can identify malicious shareholders we can also e.g. publicly shame them, and hence incentivise correct behaviour in the first place.
-Formally this is known as [covert security](https://en.wikipedia.org/wiki/Secure_multi-party_computation#Security_definitions), where the shareholders "are willing to cheat only if they are not caught".
+Formally this is known as [covert security](https://en.wikipedia.org/wiki/Secure_multi-party_computation#Security_definitions), where shareholders are willing to cheat only if they are not caught.

-Note that reconstruction may however fail, yet it can be shown that this only happens when there indeed isn't enough data left to correctly identify the result; in other words, our method will never give a false negative.
+Finally note that reconstruction may however fail, yet it can be shown that this only happens when there indeed isn't enough information left to correctly identify the result; in other words, our method will never give a false negative.
 Parameters `MAX_MISSING` and `MAX_MANIPULATED` are used to characterise when failure can happen, giving respectively an upper bound on the number of lost and manipulated shares supported.
-What must hold in general is that the number of "redundancy shares" `N - R` must satisfy `N - R >= MAX_MISSING + 2 * MAX_MANIPULATED`, from which we see that we are in some sense paying twice the price for manipulated shares as we are for missing shares.
+What must hold in general is that the number of "redundancy shares" `N - R` must satisfy `N - R >= MAX_MISSING + 2 * MAX_MANIPULATED`, from which we see that we are in some sense paying twice the price for manipulated shares compared to missing shares.

 ## Outline of decoding algorithm